firatkarakusoglu/File-Based-Database-Management-System/README.md

 Concurrency and large files (files that has size more than the memory) are not supported in simple record manager.

-Records and operation results are displayed in a human readable format by a good looking user interface in console window.
+Records and operation results are displayed in human readable format.

 Features
 --------